gbouras13/hlbroken/README.md

 hlbbroken requires only blast and biopython.

-The easiest way to install is via conda
+The easiest way to install is via conda either manually

 ```
 git clone https://github.com/gbouras13/hlbroken.git